vista-art/fragmentcolor/docs/api/scene/material/alpha_cutoff.md

 # Material::alpha_cutoff

-Sets the alpha threshold used by `AlphaMode::Mask` — fragments whose `base_color.a` falls below this value are `discard`ed in the fragment shader.
+Sets the alpha threshold used by `AlphaMode::Mask`.
+Fragments whose `base_color.a` falls below this value are `discard`ed in the fragment shader.
 Stored on `material.alpha_cutoff`; default `0.5`, matching glTF 2.0.